cosmos/ibc/spec/core/ics-032-multi-hop/README.md

 - Query for proof of connection and consensus state for each intermediate connection in the channel path to the destination connection.
 - Query proof of packet commitment or handshake message commitment on source chain.
 - Submit proofs and data to RPC endpoint on destination chain.

+Relayers are connection topology aware with configurations sourced from the [chain registry](https://github.com/cosmos/chain-registry).

 ### Proof Generation & Verification